Get us in your inbox

 • Surry Hills

-When it opened, this was the first distillery dedicated to rum on Sydney's streets in over 20 years.
+When it opened, this was the first distillery dedicated to rum on Sydney's streets in more than 20 years.
 It's an all-in-one inner-city distillery, cellar door, bar and eatery looking to restore rum’s forgotten reputation.
 Perch at the handsome bar that forms the centrepiece of the vast and open space, and choose from 120 bottles of rum from all over the world.

 • Darlinghurst